-Experience in Big Data platforms like Hadoop platforms (Map-R, Hortonworks & others) , Aster and Graph Databases.
+Experience in Big Data platforms like Hadoop platforms (Map-R, Hortonworks & others), Aster and Graph Databases.

-Experience in operations research / optimization will be good to have.
+Experience in operations research / optimization.

 Experienced in working with advanced analytical teams to design, build, validate and refresh data models that enable the next generation of sophisticated solutions for global clients.

 Excellent communication skills (verbal and written) to communicate with clients and team, prepare + deliver effective presentations.